 Villeneuve had one of the greatest debut seasons of all time, winning 4 races and taking the championship fight to the final round against teammate Hill.
 In his second season he won 7 times and took the title, despite being involved in several costly accidents and a disqualification, easily beating teammate Frentzen.
 The 1998 season was quieter as Williams fell into the upper-midfield, but he still maintained a (slim) advantage over Frentzen.
 At the end of the decade, he moved to the brand new BAR team for 1999.
 Expectations were high, and team boss Richards claimed they’d be race winners from the off.
 What followed was nothing short of an embarrassment, with Villeneuve retiring from every one of the first 11 races.
 His career never properly recovered, even though there’s evidence his form at BAR was still strong.

-British drivers Johnny Herbert and David Coulthard won races during the 90s and miss out, with the model believing that they underperformed in championship winning cars.
+British drivers Johnny Herbert and David Coulthard won races during the 90s and miss out.
+In both cases the model believes that they underperformed in championship winning cars.
 Herbert was teammates to 6 drivers on this list across his career (Häkkinen, Schumacher, Frentzen, Alesi, Barrichello and Irvine), and was outscored by every one of them.
 Coulthard had the near impossible job of replacing Senna mid-season at Williams, but even taking into account his inexperience and mid season start, the model thinks his performance was poor.
 Only once in the 90s did he outscore a teammate (Häkkinen in 1997), although even then he was significantly behind Mika Häkkinen in subsequent years.

 Finally, Alex Caffi is considered good enough for a top 20 slot, but he only raced for 2 seasons in the 90s, and in one of them he failed to qualify for the race more often than not, making him ineligible.